GabrielHub/UniversitySimulator/README.md

 - High School Agreements: No longer available or a factor, converted to a static boost or detriment depending on the high schools you aquired.
 - Random Events: Are now active.
 Random chance of an event happening every turn, that can be helpful or hurtful depending on how well you're doing.
 - Available Upgrades: Marketing Campaign I (increases renown by a small amount), Marketing Campaign II (increasaes HSA static boost by a small amount), Financial Aid Program (Increases odds of special student), Advanced Analysis (upgrades the statistics page), *Design later when implemented*
-- Student To Faculty: The max value can be increased by Educational buildings, while the min value will be decided by the starting amount of students / faculty.
+- Student To Faculty: The max value can be increased by Educational buildings, while the min value will be decided by the amount of students / faculty.
 If the capacity of students is too much for the amount of faculty you've assigned, graduation rates will suffer.

 **Lose Condition:**
 - No wealth or students